quacksouls/lyf/doc/function_README.md

+---
-# Put that in a function
+title: Put that in a function
+---

 This chapter is about managing your code.
 You will learn various ways to help you organize your code.
 Organization is important not only for readability but